Non-Invasive Health Care - St. Augustine

 Is Non-Surgical Spinal Decompression Right For You?

-Our doctors and staff regularly receive questions from both physicians and patients as to which cases Non-Surgical Spinal Decompression will best help.
-Proper patient selection is essential for favorable outcomes.
-At the St. Augustine Spine Center we will not treat patients we do not believe will benefit from this therapy.
+Our doctors and staff regularly receive questions from physicians and patients about which cases non-surgical spinal decompression may best help.
+Proper patient selection is essential for improved outcomes in appropriately selected patients.
+At St. Augustine Spine Center, we do not recommend treatment for patients unless our doctors believe they may benefit from this therapy.

 Sciatica